 5. How does the scanner handle data management?

 High-speed, high-quality laser scanning gives you the ability to capture a lot of scene data very quickly.
 If the scanner relies on an open-format SD card to store and transfer this data, you will quickly max out your storage space.
 SD cards are also limited in temperature stability.
-Look for data management system that enables you to store hundreds of gigabytes of datatransfer hundreds of megabytes of data per second and can withstand extreme low and high temperatures.
+Look for a data management system that enables you to store hundreds of gigabytes of data, transfer hundreds of megabytes of data per second and can withstand extreme low and high temperatures.

 6. How does the scanner perform in-field registration?